 by anthony on 06/12/11 at 8:00 pm

 Every website has content.
-But not every website has content that’s easy to process and understand.
-That’s because not every website uses content chunking to its advantage.
-Content chunking is a technique of combining pieces of content into sizable chunks, so that it’s easy and efficient for users to consume.
-If your website doesn’t use content chunking, you’ll make users work harder than they need to consume your content.
-This can cause users to miss important information, struggle to find specific information and eventually leave your site because of a poor reading experience.
+But not every website has content that’s easy to scan and understand.
+That’s because they’re not chunking their content into a clear, scannable pages.
+Content chunking is a technique of combining and grouping pieces of content into sizable chunks, so that it’s easy and efficient for users to consume.
+If your website doesn’t use content chunking, you’ll make users work harder than they need to when viewing your content.
+This can cause users to miss important information, struggle to find specific information and eventually leave your site due to a poor content experience.

 Content chunking is a lot like the chapters of a book.
 If books weren’t divided into chapters, it would make it hard for readers to remember certain points in the story and follow the story from beginning to end.
 Readers could easily get lost, forget what happened before and give up on the story all because the book wasn’t organized into proper chunks.